SamRawsthorne/on-topic/README.md

-This is the online appendix accompanying "When Methods Matter: How Implementation Choices Shape Topic Discovery in Financial Text"
+This is the online appendix accompanying "When Methods Matter: How Implementation Choices Shape Topic Discovery in Financial Text".

+The paper is available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5134615

 # Requirements